Phoenix616/SpigotNotifier/README.md

-# SpigotNotifier
+# FacebookNotifier
 Google Chrome Extension

-Notifies users of their Spigot account's Messages and Notifications
+Notifies users of their Facebook account's Messages, Friend Requests and Notifications
-Also displays their post count and post rating